 As per the latest reports, Fintech is now witnessed as a new normal by 73% of the Americans.

-What are the current fintech industry trends evolving 2021 and beyond?
+What are the current fintech industry trends evolving in 2023 and beyond?

 1) Digital-only Banking

-A digital-only bank has no license on its own and is operated under the accredited banking partner for the licensed services.
-Such a banking system has gained immense popularity since it offers its customers convenience by eliminating paperwork and standing in a long queue to get things done.
+A digital-only bank has no license on its own and is operated under an accredited banking partner for the licensed services.
+Such a banking system has gained immense popularity since it offers its customers convenience by eliminating paperwork and standing in a long queues to get things done.

 Digital-only banks are expected to see a huge surge in 2021.
 Reports claim that there will be a significant (36%) drop to visit physical banks from the year 2017 to 2022 due to digital-only banks.